Lazareena/Comp-124-s14-hw9/README.md

 ### Part 4: Make up text!

+Implement the `select() method`.
+After you've successfully implemented it, testSelect should pass.

-Finally, implement the `generate() method` .
+Finally, implement the generate() method.
+You should be able to run TextGenerator to see it in actaion!

 Select a favorite text from [project Gutenberg](http://www.gutenberg.org/) and change the url in `TextGenerator.main()` to your url.
 Run your program.
-It should work!
+Does it make sense?

 ### Challenges